justmeandopensource/kubernetes/lxd-provisioning/README.md

 Note 3: The fstype=1 is a requirement for docker to be able to use overlay2 FS (or the older overlay FS).

 Step 0.1: Use the following profile for the k8s containers if an Orabuntu-LXC install has been completed already on the host.

+This config is Kubernetes LXD Generic and would be used with lxd profile 'k8s-generic'.
 ```
 config:
   limits.cpu: "2"